mark-watson/Java-AI-Book/manuscript/search.md

     **Dimension** objects that can be moved to from the specified location.
 This implements the movement operator.

-Now, we will look at the depth first search procedure.
+Now, we will look at the depth-first search procedure.
 The constructor for the derived class **DepthFirstSearchEngine** calls the base class constructor and then solves the search problem by calling the method **iterateSearch**.
 We will look at this method in some detail.
 The